flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 This document is meant for Xamarin.Forms developers looking to apply their existing knowledge to build mobile apps with Flutter.
 If you understand the fundamentals of the Xamarin.Forms framework then you can use this document as a jump start to Flutter development.

 Your Android and iOS knowledge and skill set are valuable when building with Flutter, because Flutter relies on the native operating system configurations, similar to how you would configure your native Xamarin.Forms projects.
-The Flutter Frameworks is is also similar to how you create a single UI, that is used on multiple platforms.
+The Flutter Frameworks is also similar to how you create a single UI, that is used on multiple platforms.

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.

 ## Project Setup

 ### How does the app start?

-For each platform in Xamarin.Forms, you call the `LoadApplication` method, that creates a new Application and starts your app.
+For each platform in Xamarin.Forms, you call the `LoadApplication` method, which creates a new Application and starts your app.

 <!-- skip -->
 {% prettify csharp %}